-Parties who do not participate in the survey and cannot be construed as competitors of the participants do not have to be provided the results of the survey.
+Parties who do not participate in the survey and cannot be construed as competitors of the participants do not have to be provided with the results of the survey.
 Limiting the results to the participants tends to encourage participation.
 Some participants do not wish to have the averaged data made available publicly.
-Therefore, if the data is to be sold to nonparticipants that intention should be made clear at the time the survey questions are submitted to participants.
+Therefore, if the data is to be sold to nonparticipants, that intention should be made clear when the survey questions are submitted to participants.
 If nonparticipant sales are to be made, it is suggested that charges to members and nonmembers not differ substantially.
 Since competing law offices and firms could have participated and received the data at the amount charged to participants, the costs to nonparticipants are not legally limited.

 - Trade between chapters of completed information If the information is available to participants only, the information cannot be traded.
 If the information is not limited to participants only, then the finished product is available for sale or trade to anyone.
-Individual participant data may not be sold or traded. - There should be a number of participants submitting data preferably at least five in order to eliminate any reasonable possibility of identifying or estimating individual firm data.
-While members may discuss data collection and dissemination procedures, discussion of the actual data by Association members should be avoided. - The chapter should not provide any analysis of the data, nor should it make any recommendations relevant to the subject matter of the data. - Business surveys and similar data prepared by governmental agencies may be reproduced and disseminated.
+Individual participant data may not be sold or traded. - There should be a number of participants submitting data preferably at least five to eliminate any reasonable possibility of identifying or estimating individual firm data.
+While members may discuss data collection and dissemination procedures, discussion of the actual data by Association members should be avoided. - The chapter should not provide any analysis of the data or make any recommendations relevant to the data's subject matter. - Business surveys and similar data prepared by governmental agencies may be reproduced and disseminated.